jfmengels/starkana-manga-crawler/README.md

 ];
 ```

 `url` is optional, and will help determining the url of the series page.
 Should not contain "http://starkana.com/manga/" as it will be prepended to the url.
 It won't be needed for series like "Naruto" or "One Piece" (leave it undefined), but might for some with odd characters or for manhwas (ex: The Breaker --> "T/The_Breaker_(Manhwa)/").
-Take a look at crawler.getPageUrl() for more details.
+See crawler.getPageUrl() for more details.

 Alternatively, you can create fetch jobs using crawler.createFetchJob() for more ease.